≡ Menu

 • I hope to instill a love of learning and a desire for constant knowledge within each student.

-• Please contact me at your convenience to set up a meeting so that we may discuss in greater detail how my qualifications would best meet the needs of your educational program.
+• Be sure to contact me at your convenience to set up a meeting so we may discuss in greater detail how my qualifications would best meet the needs of your educational program.

 Incorporate These Items into Your Cover Letter for a New Teacher